 In a recent Jacobin article (reworked at Slate), Miya Tokumitsu argues that we should stop saying “do what you love,” (DWYL) because it “devalues actual work” and dehumanizes workers.
 Tokumitsu writes,

-By keeping us focused on ourselves and our individual happiness, DWYL distracts us from the working conditions of others while validating our own choices and [...]
+By keeping us focused on ourselves and our individual happiness, DWYL distracts us from the working conditions of others while validating our [...]

 Today marks ten months since I was laid off from my last job. [...]

 A job deferred is a dream deferred.
 The Great Recession has set youth unemployment rates skyrocketing to unprecedented altitudes, leaving 4.4 million young people without work just as we begin our careers—a stunning share of them African Americans.
 There are of course immediate consequences—wrestling with college loans, overstaying our welcome at [...]

 Late last year, I blogged about the NYC Paid Sick Time Act for TAPPED.
 At the time, the city council bill was being framed as a public health issue, post-H1N1 and seasonal influenza scares.